teusH/MySense/README.md

 <img src="images/MySense-logo.png" align=right width=100>

 # MySense
-Last update of the README on 24th March 2018
+L=ast update of the README on 24th March 2018

 ## Description
 Software Infrastructure or framework for managing environmental sensors and data aquisition